Search K

 Other fields may also be stored in the userdb, and these are called 'extra fields'.

-These fields can be returned the exact same way as uid
+These fields can be returned the exact same way as uid, gid, and home fields.

 The extra fields are also passed to post-login scripting.